-Costa Rica is famous among experienced divers for the big animal action off uninhabited Cocos Island, 300 miles offshore.
+Costa Rica is famous among experienced divers for the big animal action off uninhabited Cocos Island, 340 miles offshore from Punta Arenas.
 Here are challenging, high-tension dives among hammerheads, mantas, occasional whale sharks, and other awe-inspiring creatures.
-Land-based dive operations fi nd a few big animals.
-However, they're unpredictable and the visibility is often so low you'll miss them, yet many divers like the diving.
-Costa Rica has great tourist destinations, is exceptionably safe.
+There is now a fleet of liveaboard vessels that visit.
+Land-based dive operations find a few big animals.
+However, they're unpredictable, and the visibility is often so low you'll miss them, yet many divers like the diving.
+Costa Rica has great tourist destinations, is exceptionally safe.

 Costa Rica Seasonal Dive Planner

 Our suggestions for the dive season on the Pacific coast (the only decent diving in Costa Rica) may seem odd.
 The best time to go is the rainy season (May through November), even though runoff can affect the water visibility.
 The water clarity may be better during the dry season, but the wind blows up enough to make it almost impossible to get out to the best dive sites, which are small islands or rock outcroppings an hour's boat ride from the mainland.
 Visibility is a crapshoot any time of the year, but even more so during the rainy season.
 However, even during the wet months, there is a slight chance that offshore site visibility can reach almost 100ft (29m), although less than 40ft (12m) is more common.
 The best scheduling would probably be May when the wind has died down, and the rain hasn't started yet.
 Water temperatures run 75- 85°F (24-29°C) year-round.